-- Premium: Includes support for Ultra-HD, and the ability to stream on four displays simultaneously for $19.99 per month.
+- Premium: Includes support for Ultra-HD and the ability to stream on four displays simultaneously for $19.99 per month.

 If you’re looking for the best quality Netflix has to offer, you’ll need to pay that $19.99 per month.
-It’s expensive, but that’s what Netflix asks for when it comes to their high-resolution streams.
+It’s expensive, but that’s what Netflix asks for when it comes to its high-resolution streams.
 Alternately, staying on the 1080p plan does save you $54 per year, and if you don’t have a 4K display, you’ll definitely be better off keeping that change in your pocket.

 Netflix on Your Smartphone

 Okay, so you’ve changed your options on your desktop and streaming box, so your picture is crisp and clean.
 Meanwhile, you’re facing an altogether different problem on your smartphone: data caps.

 Even unlimited plans through carriers in the United States have a “soft” cap, throttling your data speeds after a certain amount of on-the-go streaming.
 If you’re looking to make the most of your data—or you’re looking to change how your phone downloads Netflix content for offline playback—we have a guide for that too.
 Let’s take a closer look at each option.